Global Network

 The idea is to build a decentralised, structured network in which anyone agreeing with the goals of the network can take an active part.
 The network aims to provide a voice for its members at the international level, and to create a framework for its members' international projects.

-The network grew out of the activities of Car Busters, an international organisation within the carfree movement founded in 1997.
-(The name Car Busters continues to be used for Carbusters magazine.)
+The network grew out of the activities of Carbusters, an international organisation within the carfree movement founded in 1997 (the name Carbusters continues to be used for Carbusters Online.)

 More about our mission, aims and methods, can be found in our Charter and Statutes.